writethedocs/www/docs/conf/portland/2023/sponsors/prospectus.rst

 Publisher
 ---------

-The **Publisher** package gets you a larger online presence and a visible on-site presence, either at the job fair or a sponsored workshop.
+The **Publisher** package gets you a larger website presence and a visible on-site presence, either at the job fair or a sponsored workshop that you provide.

 Benefits
 ~~~~~~~~